❔

 Question Set Editor Library can also be used as a web component which means if your project does not use a JavaScript framework but prefers platform-based HTML, CSS, and JavaScript, you may wish to use Question Set Editor Library in this way.
 Simply follow the below-mentioned steps to use it in plain JavaScript project:

-• Insert library as below:
+• Insert as below:

 <script type="text/javascript" src="sunbird-questionset-editor.js"></script>